dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Notes on Talks.md

 [Link to Website](https://sites.google.com/site/complexalgebraicgeometry2019/)

 *Disclaimer: I am not an expert in this field, or even very knowledgeable!
-These notes are just for personal purposes, and almost certainly do not accurately reflect the full content of these talks.
-They are mostly to remind me
+These notes are mostly for personal purposes, and certainly do not accurately reflect the full content of anyone's talks.
+I primarily took these to document some different topics, keywords, objects, and ideas I'd like to look at more carefully, along with some associated information about names/papers for later reference.*

 ## Table of Contents
 - [UCSD Algebraic Geometry Conference](#ucsd-algebraic-geometry-conference)